 - It is also believed that once an indigenous woman is found outside, she would be taken but she might be spared but if she is a visitor, she would be gone forever

 - The Oro festival happens in many parts of Yoruba land and many other non-Yoruba cultures

-- There has been an age long issue with the adherents of this religion and others religions like Christians and Muslims who think the celebration of the festival should be used to intimidate the women
+- There has been an age long issue with the adherents of this religion and other religions like Christians and Muslims who think the celebration of the festival should not be used to intimidate the women

-On arrival at this border post, some local motorbike operators who transport passengers across border illegally approached us in their tens when they sighted our approach to the border.
+On arrival at this border post, some local motorbike operators who transport passengers across the border illegally, approached us in their tens when they sighted our approach to the border.

 Crossing the border is very possible.
-The motorbikes would charge 1000 per person or 1500 for two people if you negotiate too well.
+The motorbikes would charge 1000 per person or 1500 for two people if you negotiate very well.